Frank Huelsman

 Frank Elmer Huelsman (June 5, 1874 – June 9, 1959) was an American professional baseball left fielder, who played in Major League Baseball (MLB) for the St. Louis Browns (NL), Chicago White Sox, Detroit Tigers, St. Louis Browns (AL), and Washington Senators.

+Career

 A true baseball nomad, Huelsman started his major league career late in with St. Louis Browns of the National League, hitting for a .286 average (2-for-7) in two games.
 Out of the majors for six full seasons, he later achieved the rare distinction of being the first player in major league history to play for four different teams in a season.
+He also established the Major League rookie record for the most teams played for in a single season, later tied by 4 other players (Note: The other players to do this are Charles Zomphier in 1927, Alex Crumbley in 1938, Gerves Fagan in 1943, and José Bautista in 2004.).